Updated March 6, 2023

 Haskell is a standard functional programming language, which is modular and general-purpose in nature.
-This language got its name after Haskell Brooks Curry, a mathematician, and logician.
-Haskell revolves around the concept of functions, which are a block of code aim to perform specific tasks.
+This language got its name after Haskell Brooks Curry, a mathematician and logician.
+Haskell revolves around the concept of functions, a block of code aiming to perform specific tasks.
 Functions are being called only when required.
-Functions are also treated as values i.e. two functions can be added just like normal integers.
-This makes the Haskell a purely functional programming language.
+Functions are also treated as values, i.e. two functions can be added just like normal integers.
+This makes Haskell a purely functional programming language.
 Two important aspects of Haskell is its non-strict semantics and strong static typing.
-With Haskell, strong data typing is merged with polymorphism concept, means a developer can write a single function which would sort integers as well as strings.
-This is unlike other languages, where the developer must write down two separate functions for two different data types.
+With Haskell, strong data typing is merged with a polymorphism concept, which means a developer can write a single function that would sort integers as well as strings.
+Unlike other languages, the developer must write down two separate functions for two different data types.

-Just like Haskell, Erlang also falls into the category of a functional programming language, which is concurrent and general-purpose in nature.
+Like Haskell, Erlang also falls into a functional programming language, which is concurrent and general-purpose in nature.
 Just like any other functional language, it focuses on expression evaluation, rather than command execution, where expressions utilize functions to deduce basic values.
-Although being functional, it is like Java in a sense that it utilizes a virtual machine and has support for multithreading.
-Java community chiefly focuses on Web development ecosystem, whereas Erlang has its stronghold on an embedded system and robust servers.
-Indeed, Erlang is designed for the development of robust system programs, working on distributed computers in a network.
-Erlang is freely available as open source code and being taught worldwide in universities.
+Although functional, it is like Java because it utilizes a virtual machine and has support for multithreading.
+Java community chiefly focuses on the Web development ecosystem, whereas Erlang has its stronghold on an embedded system and robust servers.
+Indeed, Erlang is designed for the development of robust system programs working on distributed computers in a network.
+Erlang is freely available as open-source code and being taught worldwide in universities.

-Erlang draws its similarity with Java, for providing garbage collection, developers need not worry about allocated memory space return issues.
-System component can be efficiently developed with dynamic type feature of Erlang, these components need not care about the data type they are going to deal with.
+Erlang draws its similarity with Java; for providing garbage collection, developers need not worry about allocated memory space return issues.
+System components can be efficiently developed with the dynamic type feature of Erlang; these components need not care about the data type they are going to deal with.
 An Erlang program can be distributed quite easily and can be made to run at any node in a network, making Erlang quite efficient for building system components.
-Erlang language also provides interfaces for Java, C, C++, hence can be implemented with ease.
+Erlang language also provides interfaces for Java, C, C++; hence it can be implemented with ease.
 Being a concurrent one, its thread supervision comes in useful for state machines and event distribution.
 On every platform, Erlang’s bytecode can be identified.
-It can prove to be a better option when it comes to any concurrent activity, fault tolerance, real-time response, features which are required to maintain a healthy backend system.
-For a network system having an HTTP server, a protocol like SNMP, it includes all component, thus making Erlang a preferred choice for a network and distributed system.
+It can prove to be a better option for any concurrent activity, fault tolerance, real-time response, and features required to maintain a healthy back-end system.
+For a network system with an HTTP server, a protocol like SNMP includes all components, thus making Erlang a preferred choice for a network and distributed system.
 Its actor-based model makes it is precisely good enough for the distributed system.

-Head To Head Comparisons Between Haskell vs Erlang (Infographics)
+Head To Head Comparisons Between Haskell and Erlang (Infographics)

 Below is the top 6 difference between Haskell vs Erlang

-- Haskell is strongly statically typed functional programming language whereas Erlang is dynamically typed functional programming language.
+- Haskell is a strongly statically typed functional programming language, whereas Erlang is a dynamically typed functional programming language.

-- Haskell is a purely functional programming language and does not gel with rest of the paradigms whereas Erlang is a hybrid, and dynamically type functional language, based on bytecode concept.
+- Haskell is a purely functional programming language and does not gel with the rest of the paradigms, whereas Erlang is a hybrid and dynamically type functional language based on the bytecode concept.

-- Haskell is a traditional and academic in nature, not pragmatic in nature whereas Erlang with its roots in the telecom industry has dedicated support for designing a distributed system.
+- Haskell is traditional and academic in nature, not pragmatic in nature, whereas Erlang has dedicated support for designing a distributed system with its roots in the telecom industry.

-- Haskell, although elegant and academic, not so popular on production system whereas Erlang with its pragmatic approach is popular on a production system.
+- Although elegant and academic, Haskell is not so popular in a production system, whereas Erlang, with its pragmatic approach, is popular in a production system.

-- Haskell with lambdas and recursive definitions can abstract and formalize the semantics efficiently whereas Erlang, is mediocre outside it niche i.e. distributed system, not at the same level of expressiveness as Haskell.
+- Haskell with lambdas and recursive definitions can abstract and formalize the semantics efficiently whereas Erlang, is mediocre outside its niche, i.e. distributed system, not at the same level of expressiveness as Haskell.

 Haskell vs Erlang Comparison Table